Hamza-73/Hamza-73/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm Muhammad Ameer Hamza Khan,<br> a passionate frontend web developer with a keen interest in crafting seamless user experiences<br> and intuitive interfaces.
-I'm currently diving deep <br>into the world of MERN stack<br> (MongoDB, Express.js, React, Node.js)<br> to build robust and dynamic web applications. <br>My journey in the tech world has been nothing short of exciting, and I thrive on the challenges that coding presents.
+I'm currently diving deep into the world of MERN stack (MongoDB, Express.js, React, Node.js) to build robust and dynamic web applications. <br>My journey in the tech world has been nothing short of exciting, and I thrive on the challenges that coding presents.

 ## 🌐 Socials: